WPRiders/grunt-basic-tasks/README.md

 You should install LibSass: http://sass-lang.com/libsass

 # Install
-open Terminal/CMD, go to your project where you copied the folders ( assets / grunt-assets ), go to folder grunt-assets and run "npm install".
+open Terminal/CMD, go to your project where you have copied the folders ( assets / grunt-assets ).<br/>
+Go to folder "grunt-assets" and run "npm install". <br/>
-After it's done installing, type "grunt" in the console.
+After it's done installing, type "grunt" in the console to run it.

 Will have more details explained in an article at the URL: http://www.wpriders.com/blog/